Hello and welcome to the South Wales Valleys. I’m Jennifer Lewis and I was born and brought up in one of the valleys –

 Retrace your steps along Morris Avenue and turn right down Cross Street past the school.
 At Penrhiwceiber Road use the pedestrian crossing to go straight across into the continuation of Cross Street.
 Turn left at the end into Station Terrace.
 After a short distance take the footpath forking off to the right which drops down to the station.
 From here you can catch a train towards Aberdare or Pontypridd and Cardiff.

 Coal mining transformed rural South Wales.
 The Valleys became an industrial landscape, with houses built in long terraces between collieries and waste tips.

 Miners and their families loved to escape from the noise and pollution.
-This walk recreates the journey taken by Emily Roberts, who from 1910 to 1914 regularly walked through the countryside from Ferndale in the Rhondda Fach valley to Penrhiwceiber in the Cynon valley.
+This walk recreates the journey of Emily Roberts, who from 1910 to 1914 regularly walked through the countryside from Ferndale in the Rhondda Fach valley to Penrhiwceiber in the Cynon valley.

 Follow in her footsteps to enjoy moorland and mountains, forests and glades, streams and waterfalls.
 Also discover how the valley towns have changed since the decline of the coal industry.